nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 2.2.5 Assigning risk level to Student: `tag`

-Tags a student to a specific risk level.
+This command either adds a tag to an existing student (overwriting any existing tag), or deletes a tag depending on the command format given, as further shown in examples below

 Format: `tag STUDENT_INDEX r/RISK_LEVEL`